-At the command prompt, type convert drive_letter: /fs:ntfs, where drive_letter is the letter of the drive you want to convert, and then press Enter.
+In the Command Prompt window, type convert drive_letter: /fs:ntfs, where drive_letter is the letter of the drive you want to convert, and then press ENTER.
 For example, convert E: /fs:ntfs would convert drive E to the NTFS format.

-If the partition you are converting contains system files—which would be the case if you are converting the hard disk that the operating system was installed on—you will need to restart your computer for the conversion to take place.
+If the partition you are converting contains system files—which would be the case if you are converting your entire hard disk—you will need to restart your computer for the conversion to take place.
 If your disk is almost full, the conversion process might not succeed.
 If you receive an error, try deleting unnecessary files, or back up files to another location, to free up disk space.